-Our Enrichment and Evening School programs will begin on Monday, November 4, 2013.
-Each program will run Monday through Thursday from 4:30 PM to 7:30 PM.
+Our Enrichment and Evening School programs will begin on Monday, March 31.
+2014

 Enrichment is a student driven space where students can get help with lessons, projects and homework.
 During Evening School we offer credit bearing courses which will count toward graduation.
 In order to participate in Evening School, students have to register with their guidance counselor.

 In August of this year, Governor Cuomo announced plans to replicate the model of our school in 16 locations around the state.
 This is the latest affirmation of the efficacy of public-private partnerships in transforming public education in New York and around the country.

 President Obama discusses P-TECH in his 2013 State of the Union speech, praising the model for the way it prepares students for a 21st century economy, enhancing American competitiveness.

 Congratulations to the girls cross-country team on an exceptional performance during the fall 2012 season, which culminated in a gold medal for Amanda Crawford in the freshman race.
 A strong sign of success for Paul Robeson's track future!

 On the Blog: Ms. Seifullah on Citizen IBM!